-Management in construction cannot be underestimated when it comes to renovation and deep retrofit projects.
+The importance of good management in construction cannot be underestimated, especially when it comes to renovation and deep retrofit projects.

 Project Management can be defined as ‘The discipline of initiating, planning, executing, controlling and closing the work of a team to achieve specific goals and meet specific criteria’.